-Probability of occurrence Risk <5% <10% >10% >40% >75% Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibility 35.
-Failure to comply with legislation, statutory regulation and formal guidance o Officers seek guidance and advice from independent sources as appropriate o Advisers will proactively raise issues and keep Officers aware of relevant issues o Officers receive regular training and attend LGPS events 1 4 4 1 4 4 Ongoing Officers 36.
-Conflict of interest, both from elected members and officers of Administering Authority o Officers/Committee seeks guidance and advice from independent sources as appropriate o Officers and members receive regular training and attend LGPS events, at which conflict issues will be raised as appropriate 1 3 3 o New actuarial professional standards coming into effect in 2013 explicitly address conflict of interest issues in the LGPS, and will require a conflict management plan to be drawn up (which Hymans are drafting) o The Pensions Regulator's forthcoming role in the LGPS will include governance and conflict issues, and guidance and training will be forthcoming on these topics 1 3 3 Ongoing PC / Officers
+Probability of occurrence <5% <10% >10% >20% 733 Cl3 / L labilities affected >2% >10% 725 , 70 &gt; 500 /0 >/5% Risk Current controls Likelihood Impact Risk factor Action Plan to Improve and/or additional control measures Likelihood Impact Risk factor Timescale/ Review Frequency Responsibility 33.
+Employer cessation not identified (due to closing to new entrants) Employer Register is maintained and reviewed annually by Committee (PC Nov 2015) 2 2 4 Continued dialogue with employers to ensure risks are understood and managed 2 2 4 Ongoing PC / Pensions Manager 35.
+Legislative risk - failure to comply with legislation, statutory regulation and formal guidance Officers seek guidance and advice from independent sources as appropriate Advisers proactively raise issues and keep Officers aware of relevant issues Officers receive regular training and attend appropriate LGPS events 1 4 4 1 4 4 Ongoing Officers 36.
+Conflict of interests (elected members, officers and advisers) Officers/ Committee seeks guidance and advice from independent sources as appropriate Officers and members receive regular training and attend LGPS events, at which conflict issues will be raised as appropriate Members are required to declare conflicts of interest at the start of meetings and at the point in a meeting when a conflict arises Pension Board have their own conflicts of interest policy 1 3 3 New actuarial professional standards came into effect in 2013 explicitly address conflict of interest issues in the LGPS, and will require a conflict management plan to be drawn up (which Hymans are drafting) The Pensions Regulator's role in the LGPS will include governance and conflict issues, and guidance and training will be forthcoming on these topics 1 3 3 Ongoing PC / Officers